laravel/docs/middleware.md

 <a name="middleware-groups"></a>
 ### Middleware Groups

 Sometimes you may want to group several middleware under a single key to make them easier to assign to routes.
-You may do this using the `$middlewareGroup` property in your HTTP kernel.
+You may do this using the `$middlewareGroups` property of your HTTP kernel.

-Out of the box, Laravel comes with a `web` and `api` middleware group that contains common middleware you may want to apply to web UI and your API routes:
+Out of the box, Laravel comes with `web` and `api` middleware groups that contains common middleware you may want to apply to web UI and your API routes:

     /**
      * The application's route middleware groups.